Skip to main content

 As human beings, we often struggle with prioritization.
 Let's face it, we avoid difficult tasks, and we may not always follow through on tasks we have already started.
 Unfortunately, to-do apps often do not provide the necessary tools to address these issues.
 Instead, they leave it up to you, which can lead to a sense of failure.

 Lunatask is different.
-We believe a to-do app should guide you so no task is left behind.
-Additionally, there are built-in battle-tested productivity techniques, such as Must/Should/Want method, Eisenhower matrix, work-in-progress limit, and others to keep you organized and productive.
+We believe a to-do app should guide you so no task is left behind and reduce distractions.
+There are built-in battle-tested productivity techniques, such as Must/Should/Want method, Eisenhower matrix, work-in-progress limit, and others to keep you organized and productive.
 Timers are also here to help you get started with the task at hand.

 Organization